Last Updated: March 16, 2022

 Two manufacturers were dominating the top five smartphone models, Apple’s iPhones and Samsungs.

-Second place was occupied by Apple’s iPhone 11 with 12%.
+In 2020, the second place was occupied by Apple’s iPhone 11 with 12%.
 Remaining three spots went to Samsung’s Galaxy A10 and Galaxy S20 Plus 5G with 4% each, and Galaxy A21s with 3% of smartphone models’ market share.

 Which brand are UK smartphone users most likely to buy in the future?